 The kids are better off in their current environment.
 Compare the ratings for their current school system to the school system in the potential move.
 What programs do they current enjoy that they will miss as a result of moving?
 What are the graduation rates and crime statistics compared between the two places?

 The other parent will withhold pertinent information from me.
 Difficulties in communication with the other parent can be highlighted to demonstrate that the other parent will use this move to oust you from active parent participation.
 Have you had trouble getting information on necessary information regarding the kids in the past?
 Reiterate that your constant participation in every aspect of the children’s lives is keeping you close and involved, and the absence of that will create separation.

 These will not guarantee that the other parent will not be allowed to move away with the children; it is up to the Court to decide.
 You can present your opposition in the most effective and concise way possible to ensure that your voice, as a parent, is heard.

 Shauna M. Albright,

-Founding and Managing Attorney of The Law Offices of Shauna M. Albright
+Founding and Managing Attorney of Albright Family Law Group

 The information in this post is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.